-While you have the stable job, the checks are guaranteed.
+While you have a stable job, the checks are guaranteed.
 So, there is quite a high level of certainty about the future.
-I can’t say the same about the dividend stocks, bonds, ETFs, or CEFs because if you choose the wrong one, you may regret your decision.
+I can’t say the same about dividend stocks, bonds, ETFs, or CEFs because if you choose the wrong one, you may regret your decision.

 When you look for dividend investing, you should consider a firm’s growth trends, financial strength/quality, leverage (if any), and valuation.
 Successful dividend-paying stocks must possess good business models, strong balance sheets, growth in sales and earnings, positive free cash flow, attractive valuations, as well as a history of rising dividend payments.
 When you capture all of them in an investment, you are on your way to increasing your overall returns, and, of course, future monthly or quarterly payments.